spescina/mediabrowser/README.md

 </span>
 ```

-The url of the browser can be generated through the 'mediabrowser' named route.
+The url of the browser can be generated through the `mediabrowser` named route.
 It accepts two parameters, field name and optionally the selected value.